alex-torok/RdWorksUserGuide/Settings.md

 ## Bitmap Scan Settings

 The below settings are only controllable if the target layer is operating on an imported bitmap image.
-These settings can't do anything for vector layers.
+These settings are disabled for vector layers.

 ### Output Direct